+Anycast [1] is one of the new IPv6 (IP version 6 [2]) features that supports service-oriented address assignments in IPv6 networks.
+An anycast address is not determined by the location of the node, but by the type of service offered at the node.
+In anycast communications, the client can automatically obtain the appropriate node corresponding to a specific service without knowledge of the location of the server.
 Anycast, which is defined in the IPv6, is a new networking paradigm supporting service-oriented addresses and an identical address can be assigned to multiple nodes providing a specific service.
 An anycast packet (i.e., one with an anycast destination address) is delivered to one of these nodes with the same anycast address.
-The idea of anycast was first described in RFC 1546 [5], which stated that the motivation for anycasting was to drastically simplify the task of finding an appropriate server on the Internet.
-The basic idea behind anycast communication is to separate the logical service identifier from the physical host equipment, i.e., the anycast address is assigned on a type-of-service basis, which enables the network service to act as a logical host.
+The idea of anycast was first described in RFC 1546 [3], which stated that the motivation for anycasting was to drastically simplify the task of finding an appropriate server on the Internet.